 It is in this new space where I have created my current body of ceramic work which are showing at Silson Contemporary Gallery’.

 All Pietro’s vessels are hand built with the coiling technique.

 We first saw Pietro’s work at the art& Show in York in 2015.
-He had been selected from many applicants for their RAW talent programme, which recognises creative talent and potential.
+He had been selected from many applicants for the RAW talent programme, which recognises creative talent and potential.
 So impressed were we with his work, we invited him to be a gallery artist.
-His work sold out.
-We are delighted to welcome him back to be part of the gallery again in our Winter Show, 2020.